Relative Well-Posedness of Truncated Constrained Systems Accompanied by Variational Calculus: Introduction

 \section{Introduction}

-This paper is devoted to the study of stability and related well-posedness properties of general systems described by set-valued mappings/ multifunctions between Banach spaces.
-The main difference of the novel {\it relative well-posedness} notions for multifunctions studied here and their known prototypes is that now we can naturally and effectively incorporate constraints, which are crucial in applications and are highly challenging mathematically.
+This paper is devoted to the study of stability and related well-posedness properties of general systems described by truncated constrained set-valued mappings/multifunctions between Banach spaces.
+The main difference of the novel {\it relative well-posedness} notions for multifunctions studied here and their known prototypes is that now we naturally and effectively incorporate constraints and truncations, which are crucial in applications and are highly challenging mathematically.

-Although most of the results obtained below are new even in finite-dimensional spaces, we address here general infinite-dimensional settings.
+Although most of the results obtained below are new even in finite dimensions, we address here general infinite-dimensional settings.
 The main motivation for this (besides mathematical reasons) is that {\it infinite-dimensional models} frequently and naturally appear in various areas of constrained optimization and related topics.
-Among them, we mention systems control, semi-infinite programming, dynamic optimization, finance, stochastic programming, transportation networks, etc. Sensitivity analysis of such constrained models and their optimal solutions is of the highest priority for practical applications.
+Among them, we mention systems control, semi-infinite programming, dynamic optimization, finance, stochastic programming, transportation networks, etc. Sensitivity analysis of such truncated constrained models and their optimal solutions is of the highest priority for practical applications.
 Saying this, it should be emphasized that---as seen below---the infinite-dimensional analysis of relative well-posedness is much more involved in comparison with its finite-dimensional counterpart and requires a fairly delicate machinery.
 Providing the formulations and discussions of the relative well-posedness properties, we employ advanced tools of {\it variational analysis} and {\it generalized differentiation} for their study and characterizations.
-To proceed in this direction, new notions of {\it coderivatives} for multifunctions are introduced and investigated in the paper.
-These notions are certainly of their own interest for variational theory and applications, while the main goal here is to implement them to deriving {\it complete characterizations} of the relative well-posedness properties under consideration.
+To proceed in this direction, new notions of {\it relative} coderivatives for multifunctions are introduced and investigated in the paper.
+These notions are certainly of their own interest for variational theory and applications, while the main goal here is to implement them deriving {\it complete characterizations} of the relative well-posedness properties under consideration.